mdshahabaz/Movie-Review-API/README.md

 ### Movie-Review-API
 A Movie Review Application built using Java as a Programming Language, Springboot as Framework, MongoDB as Database and Postman API for Testing

+* In this Application, the user can search for the list of all movies and refine the search using the movie ImdbId, Movie tag and Movie name filter.